 The start of a new year is the perfect time for a career check.
 You’d be surprised at how easy it is to fall into a routine of cutting corners, cruising at half speed and losing focus.
 Make a list of areas that you can improve and find solutions to those problems.
 Now is your chance to take charge of your career and be more successful within your company.

-We are all guilty of over-indulging on junk in the workplace; whether it’s a delicious chocolate cheesecake your colleague brought in for their birthday or the doughnuts your supplier kindly sent as a thank you.
+We are all guilty of over-indulging on junk in the workplace; whether it’s a delicious chocolate cheesecake your colleague brought in for their birthday or the doughnuts a client kindly sent as a ‘thank you’.
 This year learn to resist temptation and swap the calorific options for healthy snacks that will keep you just as satisfied throughout your working day.

-This one might be a long-shot but if you can’t get yourself to the gym, why not squeeze in some exercise at work?
-If that’s even a push, you can workout on the clock with simple desk exercises.
-Your colleagues won’t even realise you’re exercising with some of the routines – result!
+This one might be a long shot, but if you can’t get yourself to the gym, why not squeeze in some exercise at work?
+If that’s even a push, you can work out on the clock with simple desk exercises.
+Your colleagues won’t even realise you’re exercising with some of the routines!

-Are you guilty of staying late every day and rushing home with a takeaway in hand because it’s too late to cook?
-Work-life balance is important, you need to know when to switch off and figure out what you can leave until the next day.
+Are you guilty of staying late every day and rushing home with a takeaway in hand because it’s too late to cook anything?
+Work-life balance is important; you need to know when to switch off and figure out what you can leave until the next day.
 If you are a supervisor, delegate your tasks amongst your employees to lighten your workload.
 That’ll ensure you’re not staying hours later, playing catch-up.

 If you’re terrible at delivering presentations or interacting with your boss, try taking classes to improve your communication skills.
 It’ll not only help you within the workplace but will also build up your general confidence.

 Volunteering is a great way to feel good about yourself and will also look great on your CV and social media platforms.
 Find a cause that’s close to your heart and round up your colleagues to help out too.